 Second, you need to “get comfortable with feeling uncomfortable”.
 The more you speak up in these situations, the more normal it will feel and the less stressed you will feel.
-The more you get used to using English in low-stress situations, the more automatic it will become in more stressful situations.
+When you get used to using English in low-stress situations, the more automatic it will become in more stressful situations.

-Work on calming the mind every day can also help with recall.
+Working on calming the mind every day can also help with recall.
 Activities such as physical exercise, mindful practices, and meditation have also been shown to lower the stress response, which interferes with recall.

 Finally, remember that forgetting words is common…even among native-English speakers.

 In most cases, if you forget a word, the other person WILL NOT think that your English is bad.

 If you forget, just use another word, describe the word, or make a joke about it…..